 Price: Adults $20, children under 18 free, additional details available here.

-There is no other place on earth quite like the Gardner museum.
-This unique space was once a private home, and was turned into a museum at the behest of former owner Isabella Stewart Gardner to showcase her significant art collection.
+There is no other place on earth quite like the Gardner Museum.
+This unique space was once a private home and was turned into a museum at the behest of former owner Isabella Stewart Gardner to showcase her significant art collection.
 Interestingly, the museum is perhaps best known now as the site of a famous unsolved art heist.
-Spend time taking in the art and who knows?
+Spend some time taking in the art, and who knows?
 You may solve a crime while you’re there!
 Visit their website to learn more.

 The Public Garden

 Dates: Open daily 6 a.m. to 11:30 p.m.